Freelunch-AI/docs/brunos_notes.md

                     2. Suggestions (e.g. how to improve a prompt)

                     3. Interactive instruction (interactive) following for ML system changes (e.g., "change my ML System as to enforce schema checks & default imputation" and it might respond (this is a nice visualization of your ML System, please write the chema checks & default imputation that you want in this format... and I will implement them, show you the actions I took (push to codebase and/or prod config actions) show you that is is working in the background cluster (actual cluster or virtual (simulated) cluster)))
-                        1. Conversion between patterns: converting your MLOps platform implemented using pattern A to another implementation using pattern B; where A and B can be any pattern (Note: if B needs things A doesnt provide then you will end up with an implementation template
+                        1. Conversion between patterns: converting your ML platform implemented using pattern A to another implementation using pattern B; where A and B can be any pattern (Note: if B needs things A doesnt provide then you will end up with an implementation template

         2. __Operations (AIOps)__
             1. __Monitoring: detecting problems__